elastest/elastest.io-docs/docs/releases/index.md

 <h5 class="smaller-subtitle">Bug Fixes</h5>
 -   Solved problem when running several Jobs in a **Jenkins with slaves** that make use of the <a target="_blank" href="/docs/jenkins">ElasTest Jenkins Plugin</a> at the same time.
 -   Fixed bug in <a target="_blank" href="/docs/#modes">mini</a> that did not send the Endpoint environment vars of a TSS to the TJob, necessary for its use.
+-   Fixed bug in <a target="_blank" href="/docs/log-analyzer/">LogAnalyzer</a> who didn't check well if TestLink was started and never showed TestLink's projects.